OCR-B: History

 In June 1998, the European Committee for Standardization published a report for adding the Euro sign to OCR-B. The report proposed both a single-stroked and a double-stroked variant of the Euro sign, leaving the decision to further testing of OCR performance.
 Testing was difficult: the theoretical design methods used when the OCR-B glyphs were originally developed could no longer be reproduced, and the technological constraints of the 1960s were also not entirely relevant anymore in the OCR environments of the 1990s.
 A new test method was devised, using present-time OCR technology.
 The tests found no difference in OCR performance between the two Euro variants, and recommended the adoption of the double-stroked variant as it matches the conventional glyph shape.
 The project did not have funds to thoroughly test the glyph extensions of the 1993 proposal; initial results were inconclusive.

 Availability

-Microsoft Office ships a version of Letterpress OCR-B produced by Monotype.
+Microsoft Office provides a version of Letterpress OCR-B produced by URW.
 It covers Windows-1252.
 Many vendors, including Adobe, still sell their versions of OCR-A and OCR-B.

 The TeX typesetting system has a public domain Constant Strokewidth OCR-B font in METAFONT definition form.
 It was created by Norbert Swartz in 1995 and updated in 2010.
 It has a setting for square stroke ends.
 The definition has also been translated to METATYPE1, so the rounded version is available in TrueType and OpenType too.

 A version of Constant Strokewidth OCR-B by Matthew Anderson has extended character coverage.
 It is available under CC-BY 4.0.